sorooshmh/Kubernetes/README.md

 **The setup:**

-It contains a bunch of yml files which create structure of ansible provision and you can clone this and create a path in your ansible server and copy opennebula project in your provision directory in ansible server.All playbooks have their own path and being placed in tasks directories.
+It contains a bunch of yml files which create structure of ansible provision and you can clone this and create a path in your ansible server and copy project in your provision directory in ansible server.All playbooks have their own path and being placed in tasks directories.

 mkdir -p /home/ansible/provision